turingschool-examples/code_retreat/README.md

 ### `rake reset`

-At the end of a session, run `rake reset` in your terminal to blow away any changes not comitted to git
+At the end of a session, run `rake reset` in your terminal to blow away any changes not comitted to git.

 ### `rake timer` or `rake timer[length]`